alexliyang/vr-project/README.md

   - [x] Refined ResNet fine-tuning over ImageNet weights to boost the performance on TT100K dataset
   - [x] Implemented LR decay scheduler, that has proved to be helpful in improving the performance of the networks
   - [x] Try data augmentation and different parameters on DenseNet

+### Object detection

+#### Contributions to the code
+TODO

+#### Milestones
+TODO

+### Experimental results

+Before choosing our final network for object recognition, we have carried out several experiments using different architectures, different parameters and different datasets.
+A summary of the experiments done can be found [here](https://docs.google.com/presentation/d/1CoZ54Plh_OXtutMvwdqmTDQqI6u52EK-r81eFH1JN7M/edit?usp=sharing).

+____

 ## References